michaelem/nanoc-feeds/README.md

 # Nanoc::Feeds

 A set of helpers for generating additional feeds in nanoc.
-Currenntly JSON and Atom feeds are supported.
+Currently JSON and Atom feeds are supported.

 ## Installation

-Install the gem and add to the application's Gemfile by executing:
+Install the gem and add to your nanoc project Gemfile by executing:

 ```bash
 bundle add nanoc-feeds